d12frosted/elpa-mirror/melpa/norns-readme.txt

 `norns-access-policy' to ":current" or ":default".

-To connect to a REPL, use commands `norns-maiden-repl' and `norns-sc-repl'.
-Those REPL provide prompts but one can send text through the minibuffer with `norns-maiden-send' and `norns-sc-send'.
+To connect to a REPL, use commands `norns-matron-repl' and `norns-sc-repl'.
+Those REPL provide prompts but one can send text through the minibuffer with `norns-matron-send' and `norns-sc-send'.

 Commands that send input to any of the REPL will automatically make the REPL pop in a window if not already visible.
 This can be turned off by setting `norns-repl-switch-on-cmd' to nil.

-Additionally, to send a selected region to the appropriate REPL, use `norns-maiden-send-selection'.
+Additionally, to send a selected region to the appropriate REPL, use `norns-matron-send-selection'.

 The currently visited script can be loaded with `norns-load-current-script'.
 If current script has several